 What to order: sour lamb dumplings; hand-ripped spicy lamb and cumin noodles

 The hot and spicy wontons are my favorite thing to order.
 Boiled wontons filled with pork are tossed in a sweet and savory peanut sauce along with a spicy chili oil.
-They aren’t actually spicy so you can always ask for an additional side of chili oil.
+They aren’t very spicy so you can always ask for a side of chili oil.
 Deluxe Green Bo also has the best scallion pancakes.
 They’re not as layered as many recipes but more like a fried dough pancake.
 They’re crispy and delicious and definitely a must order item.
 I’d also recommend the fried buns with pork – fluffy bao-like buns filled with a juicy pork dumpling filling and pan fried with crispy bottoms, resulting almost in a cross between bao buns and sheng jian bao.

 What to order: hot & spicy wontons with peanut sauce and chili oil, fried buns with pork & scallion pancakes